Kiggelaria

 Kiggelaria africana (also known as the wild peach or umKokoko) is a large, robust, low-branching African tree, and is currently the only accepted species in the genus Kiggelaria.

 Despite its common name, Kiggelaria africana is not related to the more familiar fruit-producing peach tree (Prunus persica) although the leaves do look similar, if only very superficially.
 Unlike peach leaves, they are fairly thick and stiff, with a thin coating of fur on the undersides.

 Appearance

-A well-shaped, robust, evergreen tree with grey-green leaves.
+A well-shaped, robust, evergreen tree with grey-green leaves, it grows up to 20 m (66 ft) in the wild.
 The smooth bark is pale grey in colour and the tree tends to be low-branching.
 The wild peach is dioecious (having separate male and female trees) and its tiny flowers are bell-shaped and a yellowish colour.
 The flowers are followed later in the summer by round, green capsules.
 These split open once ripe and the seeds, which are each covered in a layer of bright orange-red flesh, are eaten and spread by birds.